 We have refined the closure constants in SMC models for better performance under free convection.
-We have reexamined the entire question of the turbulence length scale prescription and demonstrated that all the different approaches proposed since Kolmogoroff (1942) are equivalent, and a general equation for the quantity $q^{m}L^{n}$ can be derived, from which the various approaches proposed over the past five decades can be derived as subsets, provided proper attention is paid to the modeling of the diffusion terms and the values of various turbulent Prandtl numbers.
-We have also incorporated the effect of surface waves including wave breaking and Langmuir turbulence into OML models.
+We have reexamined the entire question of the turbulence length scale prescription and demonstrated that all the different approaches proposed since Kolmogoroff (1942) are equivalent, and a general equation for the quantity qmLn can be derived, from which the various approaches proposed over the past five decades can be derived as subsets, provided proper attention is paid to the modeling of the diffusion terms and the values of various turbulent Prandtl numbers.
+We have also incorporated the effect of surface waves including wave breaking and Stokes production into OML models.
 We have explored the consequences of incorporating Langmuir turbulence on the velocity structure in the mixed layer.
 We have shown that surface gravity waves transfer energy to turbulence in the mixed layer by the action of the Reynolds stress against the vertical shear due to the wave-induced Stokes drift.
 We have also shown that this transfer constitutes an important loss mechanism for swell propagating across ocean basins.
 We have formulated a universal two-equation turbulence model that can simulate any existing two-equation model such as the k-epsilon, k-omega, k-kL, k-ktau, k-tau, and k-L model.
 We have examined the efficacy of non-local models and demonstrated the importance of proper parameterization of the diffusion terms (third order moments).
-We have reexamined the classic experiments by Dickey and Mellor (1980) on turbulence decay and demonstrated that these observations can be explained without invoking a drain of TKE into internal waves.
+We have reexamined the classic experiments by Dickey and Mellor (1980) on turbulence decay in a stably stratified fluid and demonstrated that these observations can be explained without invoking a drain of TKE into internal waves.
 We have also applied SMC to explain the difference between mixing produced by plunging and that produced by spilling waves in the surf zone.
-We have started working with the turbulence module of the ONRsupported ROMS/TOMS model.
-The Adriatic Sea version of the model will be run during the DART cruises.